urbancoderza/uctask.worker/README.md

 # uctask.worker
-UCTask.Worker is a library hat simplify the use of multiple threads and tasks in in .Net and .Net Core applications.
+UCTask.Worker is a library hat simplifies the use of multiple threads and tasks in in .Net and .Net Core applications.